 Weeks 1 to 2 - preparing for ovulation

 Your weeks of pregnancy are dated from the first day of your last period.
-This means that in the first two weeks or so, you aren't actually pregnant.
-Your body will be preparing for ovulation as usual.
+This means that in the first 2 weeks or so, you are not pregnant.
+Your body prepares for ovulation as usual.

-You ovulate (release an egg) around two weeks after the first day of your period.
-This will depend on the length of your menstrual cycle.
+You ovulate (release an egg) around 2 weeks after the first day of your period.
+This depends on the length of your menstrual cycle.

 Week 3 - fertilisation

-Once you release an egg, it begins to travel down the fallopian tube.
-This is the tube that transports the egg from the ovary to the womb.
+After you release an egg (ovum), it travels down the fallopian tube.
+This is the tube that transports the egg from the ovary to the womb (uterus).
 After sex, there may be sperm in the fallopian tube.
 At the moment of conception, one of the sperm enters and fertilises the egg.

 After fertilisation, the fertilised egg continues to move towards the womb.
 It begins as a single cell that divides again and again.

 By the time the fertilised egg reaches the womb, it has become a hollow ball of cells known as a blastocyst.
-Once the blastocyst reaches the womb, it will develop into an embryo.
-This is called implantation.
+When the blastocyst reaches the womb, it attaches to the lining of the womb and starts to develop into an embryo.

 Week 4 - implantation

-Each of these layers will grow to be different parts of the body:
+Each of these layers grow to be different parts of the body:

 - inner layer - this becomes the breathing and digestive systems and includes the lungs, stomach, gut and bladder